AppStoreFoundation/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/logos.png)

-This is the official Unity plugin for the AppCoins Protocol that allows you to integrate AppCoins In-App Billing or Proof-of-Attention Ads into your Unity Android game.
+This is the official Unity plugin for the ASF AppCoins Protocol that allows you to integrate ASF AppCoins In-App Billing or Proof-of-Attention Ads into your Unity Android game.

 ## About AppCoins Unity Plugin
 This plugin is developed from a fork of the unofficial unity plugin for AppCoins by [codeberg-io](https://github.com/codeberg-io/AppcoinsUnityPlugin).
- We thought it was a great initiative and decided to support the project and help all Unity developers who would be integrating the AppCoins In-App Billing into their game.
+ We thought it was a great initiative and decided to support the project and help all Unity developers who would be integrating the ASF AppCoins In-App Billing into their game.

 ## Integrating the plugin into your game